You may have heard tea connoisseurs talking a lot about tea’s oxidation and how it impacts the overall flavor. But what exactly is tea oxidation?

 Kombucha is a fermented tea drink made with tea, sugar, bacteria, and yeast.
 The mixture is left to ferment for months or years, resulting in a slightly alcoholic, slightly carbonated tea drink marketed as having many digestive and health benefits.

-Although kombucha is more of a tea drink than a tea, it’s worth mentioning since it’s what many Westerners think of when they hear fermented tea.
+Although kombucha is more of a tea drink than a tea, it’s worth mentioning since it’s what many Westerners think of when they hear fermented green tea or fermented black tea.

 Final Thoughts On Tea Oxidation